Christ Church, Weston-super-Mare Registered Charity No 1134074

 You can be reassured that we will treat your personal data as strictly confidential.
 It will only be shared with third parties where it is necessary for the performance of our tasks and where you first give us your prior consent.
 It is likely that we will need to share your data with some or all of the following (but only where necessary):

-- Other parts of the synodical structure, in our case the Diocese of Bath and Wells and Locking Deanery.
-Each of these bodies will have their own privacy policies.
+- other parts of the Synodical structure – in our case the Diocese of Bath and Wells and Locking Deanery.
+Each of these bodies will have their own Privacy Policies.

-- Any agents, servants and contractors.
-For example, we utilise commercial providers to undertake maintenance contracts.
+- any agents, servants, and contractors (for example, we utilise commercial providers to undertake maintenance contracts).

-- On occasion, other churches with which we are carrying out joint events or activities.
+- on occasion, other churches with which we are carrying out joint events or activities.

 How long will we keep your personal data?

 Our general rule is to keep data no longer than necessary.
-Where you continue to actively engage with our church services, activities and events, we will retain the appropriate membership data for you so that we can best serve your involvement.
-We operate to an annual process of review, by which we assess who is actively engaging in church membership, and where this is not the case we will remove your data.
-Additionally;
+Where you continue to actively engage with our church services, activities, and events we will retain the appropriate membership data for you so that we can best serve your involvement.
+We operate to an annual process of review, by which we assess who is actively engaging in church membership and, where this is not the case, we will remove your data.
+Additionally:

-- We will keep some records permanently if we are legally required to do so.
-For example this covers service, wedding, baptism registers and some safeguarding records.
+- we will keep some records permanently if we are legally required to do so (for example, this covers Service/Wedding/Baptism Registers and some safeguarding records).

 What are your rights in regards to your personal data?

-You have the following rights with respect to your personal data: When exercising any of the rights listed below, in order to process your request, we may need to verify your identity for your security.
-In such cases we will need you to respond with proof of your identity before you can exercise these rights.
+You have the following rights with respect to your personal data (when exercising any of the rights listed below, in order to process your request, we may need to verify your identity for your security – in such cases we will need you to respond with proof of your identity before you can exercise these rights):

-- The right to access information we hold on you.
-At any point you can contact us to request the information we hold on you as well as why we have that information, who has access to the information and where we obtained the information from.
+- The right to access information we hold on you – at any point you can contact us to request the information we hold on you as well as why we have that information, who has access to the information, and where we obtained the information from.
 Once we have received your request we will respond within one month.
 There are no fees or charges for the first request but additional requests for the same data may be subject to an administrative fee.

-- The right to correct and update the information we hold on you.
-If the data we hold on you is out of date, incomplete or incorrect, you can inform us and your data will be updated.
+- The right to correct and update the information we hold on you – if the data we hold on you is out of date, incomplete, or incorrect you can inform us and your data will be updated.

-- The right to have your information erased.
-If you feel that we should no longer be using your data or that we are illegally using your data, you can request that we erase the data we hold.
+- The right to have your information erased – if you feel that we should no longer be using your data, or that we are illegally using your data, you can request that we erase the data we hold.
 When we receive your request we will confirm whether the data has been deleted or the reason why it cannot be deleted (for example because we need it for our legitimate interests or regulatory purpose(s)).

-- The right to object to processing of your data.
-You have the right to request that we stop processing your data.
-Upon receiving the request we will contact you and let you know if we are able to comply or if we have legitimate grounds to continue to process your data.
+- The right to object to processing of your data – you have the right to request that we stop processing your data.
+Upon receiving the request we will contact you and let you know if we are able to comply or, if we have legitimate grounds, to continue to process your data.
 Even after you exercise your right to object, we may continue to hold your data to comply with your other rights or to bring or defend legal claims.

-- The right to withdraw your consent to the processing at any time for any processing of data to which consent was sought.
-You can withdraw your consent easily by telephone, email, or by post (see Contact Details below).
+- The right to withdraw your consent to the processing, at any time, for any processing of data to which consent was sought – you can withdraw your consent easily by telephone, email, or by post (see contact details below).

 Transfer of Data Abroad

-If we wish to use your personal data for a new purpose, not covered by this Notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
-Where and whenever necessary, we will seek your prior consent to the new processing.
+If we wish to use your personal data for a new purpose, not covered by this Policy, then we will provide you with notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
+Wherever and whenever necessary, we will seek your prior consent to the new processing.

 You are very welcome to get in contact with us…

 If you have any queries or concerns about how we use your data, please do get in contact with us.
-Our Data Protection lead is the Church Administrator, Phil Scott.

-Address: Christ Church Office, 16 Montpelier, Weston-super-Mare, BS23 2HF
+Address: Christ Church Office, 16 Montpelier, Weston-super-Mare, BS23 2RH

 Tel: (01934) 641016